 - VBA Trim function can only remove leading and trailing spaces.
 Like Excel’s TRIM function, it cannot remove spaces in between.

 Issues with Trim function in VBA

-This works for most cases but e.g., if I use this code on digits with spaces to the right “14555557899200155 “, Using we will use the VBA TRIM function it will remove the trailing spaces but there will be a change in the value like14555557899200155 will become -> 14555557899200100.
+VBA Trim function works for most cases, but e.g. if I use this code on digits with spaces to the right “14555557899200155 ”, using the VBA Trim function will remove the trailing spaces but there will be a change in the value, like “14555557899200155” will become “14555557899200100”.
 So, the last two digits are replaced with two zeros.

 Excel has an accuracy of 15 digits.
-The number 14555557899200155 has a length of 17 digits which means you will lose the last two digits when you place this into an Excel sheet.
+The number 14555557899200155 has a length of 17 digits, which means you will lose the last two digits when you place this into an Excel sheet.

-|Output not showing||Compile the code before assigning it to any button.
+- Make sure to compile the code before assigning it to any button.